yankibayhan/AngularPracticeCC/README.md

 # AngularPracticeCC
-This is a list of trainings involve in Angular Web Framework
+This is a series of trainings involve in Angular Web Framework

 Feel free to study from here also!